-The Water Justice Lab (WJL) launched in the midst of the pandemic in June, 2020.
-This three-year collaboration between Riverkeeper and Media Sanctuary will establish a water quality sampling lab in the NATURE Lab Environmental Education Center.
-WJL will educate diverse communities about water justice and how to make a difference, develop the advocacy capacity of the North Troy area, and strengthen a network of environmental justice advocates focused on water issues in the Hudson River Watershed.
+Launched in 2020, Water Justice Lab (WJL) is a three-year collaboration between Riverkeeper and Media Sanctuary establishing a water quality sampling lab in the NATURE Lab Environmental Education Center.
+WJL educates diverse communities about water justice and how to make a difference, develops the advocacy capacity of the North Troy area, and strengthens a network of environmental justice advocates focused on water issues in the Hudson River Watershed.